microsoft/InteractiveTextGeneration/README.md

 # Installation

-Install dependencies using requirements.txt (with pip) or environment.yaml (with conda).
+Install dependencies using requirements.txt:
+`pip install -r requirements.txt`
 Then, install the package.
 From the top level directory (where `setup.py` is located), run:
 `pip install -e .`
 This will install this package as an editable module named `infosol`.